Search

 Your closing costs

-Buyer closing costs generally run about 2% to 5% of the purchase price, not including your down payment.
-The exact amount depends on your loan program, property type, and how you negotiate with the seller.
+Buyer closing costs exact amount, depends on your loan program, property type, and how you negotiate with the seller.

 Loan-related fees